CarterEVERYTHING-Codes/ClassVote/README.md

 *   Create new voting sessions with a unique 6-digit code (either anonymously or linked to a Google account).
 *   Join existing sessions using the code.
 *   **Mandatory Nicknames:** Users must enter a unique nickname (per session) before participating.
 Nicknames are immutable once set.
 *   Admin can optionally define a list of presenters for the session.
+Presenter names that match a participant's nickname will link the scores to that participant's account (UID).
 *   Admin can add current participants (with nicknames) to the presenter list textarea.
 *   Admin can advance through presenters ("Next Feedback Round"), resetting scores and feedback rounds for each.
-Scores for each presenter are recorded for an overall session leaderboard.
+Scores for each presenter are recorded (with UID if matched) for an overall session leaderboard and for individual user result history.
 *   Current presenter's name (if any) is displayed to all participants.
 *   If no presenters are defined, feedback applies to the general session.
 *   Real-time "like" and "dislike" voting.
 *   Admin controls for vote sounds (on/off) and live results visibility (show/hide).
 *   Admin can kick participants from the session.
 *   Live leaderboard displaying current scores (admin can hide/reveal), adapts to general session or specific presenter.
-*   **Presenter Self-View:** A presenter can see their own scores even if general results are hidden by the admin.
+*   **Presenter Self-View:** A presenter can see their own scores even if general results are hidden by the admin, if their UID is matched.
 *   **Overall Session Leaderboard:** Displayed when the presenter queue is finished or the session ends, showing scores for all presenters in that session.
+Sorts by likes.
 *   Admin controls to pause/resume feedback rounds and end sessions.
 *   User-friendly interface built with ShadCN UI and Tailwind CSS.
 *   Authentication via Firebase (Anonymous, Google Sign-In, Email/Password).
 *   Informational tooltips for admin controls.
 *   **Participant Count Display:** Shows the current number of participants in the session.
-*   Global header with Login/Logout (to `/auth` page), Feedback link, Dashboard link (for logged-in users), and theme toggle.
+*   Global header with Login/Logout (to `/auth` page), Feedback link, Dashboard link (for logged-in users), My Results link (for logged-in users), and theme toggle.
 *   **Admin Dashboard (`/dashboard`):** Logged-in (non-anonymous) users can view a history of sessions they administered, including the overall presenter scores for each.
+*   **My Results Page (`/my-results`):** Logged-in (non-anonymous) users can view a history of their own presentation scores from past sessions where their name was matched to their account.

 ## Next Steps (Future Enhancements - Not Yet Implemented)
-*   **Student View of Past Scores:** Allow students to view their own scores from past presentations.
-This requires changes to the session data model to robustly link presenter scores to user UIDs.
-*   Save presenter scores to their permanent user profiles (for logged-in Google users).
+*   More granular privacy controls for viewing session results if needed (currently all authenticated users can read session details for the "My Results" page).
+*   More formal mechanism for "sending" or sharing results with presenters post-session beyond the "My Results" page.
 *   More detailed user profiles.
-*   More formal mechanism for "sending" or sharing results with presenters post-session.